jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 For sorting purposes it is useful to have that magic value set to zero(0), so it always ends up at the (sub)top; alternatively we can choose to pick the *maximum value* as the magic number, resulting in "underspecified" dates ending in the (sub)bottom, preceded by all the dates which *do* have that field set to sane values.

+> This assumes we are sorting from old to new.
+The order reverses when we sort from new to old, e.g. when we wish to see the latest publications *first*.

-Considering we can easily encode `month = 0` as a magic, but would be in serious trouble if we were to do the same for the time fields (e.g. `minute = 0`), it makes sense to -- if we want to be rigorous and keep the magic rules to an absolute minimum -- define the *maximum value* as the magical value signaling "*not specified*"; meanwhile we can still bicker about whether months (and days?) should start numbering at 1 or 0 without any harm to the number layout at large: `month = 15` is an obvious magic value, but  `day = 31` is *not*.
+Considering we can easily encode `month = 0` as a magic, but would be in serious trouble if we were to do the same for the time fields (e.g. `minute = 0`), it makes sense to -- if we want to be rigorous and keep the magic rules to an absolute minimum -- for every field, define the *maximum value* as the magical value signaling "*not specified*"; meanwhile we can still bicker about whether months (and days?) should start numbering at 1 or 0 without any harm to the number layout at large: `month = 15` is an obvious magic value, but  `day = 31` is *not*.
 While none of the other fields suffer that way from this "*maximum is magic*" rule, the *day* field does, so here's where we can make those *surplus bits* be useful:

 We specify the *day* field to be **6 bits** wide (rather than *5 bits*), resulting in the obvious magic value `day = 63` while we can encode any day in the range 0 ..
 31 without a fuss.